A commenter recently wrote:

 Let’s look at this issue.

 In most medium-sized markets, there are often a dozen lawyers, big and small, competing for your business.
-In a large market, there could be scores of attorneys competing against each other.
-Nowadays, you can also add large national companies trying to scoop up as many cases as possible like a blue whale trawling for plankton.
+In a large market, there could be scores of attorneys competing with each other.
+Nowadays, you can also add large national companies trying to scoop up as many cases as possible (like a blue whale trawling for plankton).
 The competition isn’t for winning your case; it’s for getting hired!
 While the lawyer/company won’t get paid unless the case is won, they don’t even get a chance to win the case unless you pick them!
 So, they want as many cases signed up as possible!

 - If a representative promises faster results, the results are faster than what?
 Faster than the national average?
-That might only mean that they work in one of 25 states that is processes cases faster than the other 25 states.
+That might only mean that they work in one of 25 states that process cases faster than the other 25.
 That may not be saying much.

 - You promise faster results.
 Faster than what?

 - Do you guarantee a decision within a certain number of months?